luc-github/Repetier-Firmware-4-Davinci/README.md

   1 for DaVinci 1.0 (1Fan, 1 Extruder)
   2 for DaVinci 2.0 SF (1Fan, 2 Extruders)
   3 for DaVinci 2.0  (2Fans, 2 Extruders)

-For some boards that have a heatbed sensor with a slow response time and generate a defect temperature :
-Set WARMUP_BED_ON_INIT to 1, it will preheat bed if it is necessary to increase sensor response time when starting printer if a defect is detected, if it is a real sensor issue - it will stop after 10 seconds and generate a temperature defect error.

 Support for 1.0A and 2.0A:  need to change <CODE>#define MODEL 0</CODE>  to  <CODE>#define MODEL 1</CODE>